inaka/guidelines/README.md

 ## Continuous Integration & Deploys

-We use Jenkins and Ansible in all our projects to automate testing, artefacts generation, server configuration and deploys.
+We use Jenkins and Ansible in all our projects to automate testing, and for artefacts generation, server configuration and deploys.

 #### Continuous integration